Keeping Water Clean

 Plant rain gardens and vegetative buffers along driveways, property edges, and shorelines so rain water can infiltrate naturally.

-Shovel early and often, use salt sparingly, and sweep up excess salt to prevent chlorides from washing into streams.
+Shovel early and often, use salt sparingly, and sweet up excess salt to prevent chlorides from washing into streams.

 Enjoy Our Waters & Stay Connected